jkeuper/jkeuper.github.io/_posts/2018-02-10-ddos-the-game.md

 Coincidentally, at the end of December, I stumbled upon a [forum post](http://translate.google.com/translate?js=n&sl=nl&tl=en&u=https://gathering.tweakers.net/forum/list_messages/1820361) on Tweakers.net ([original in dutch](https://gathering.tweakers.net/forum/list_messages/1820361)).
-A 18 year old male was seeking help for his _small_ problem (how he described it himself) of being addicted to DDOS attacks on banks, government agencies, school networks and hosting providers.
+An 18 year old male was seeking help for his _small_ problem (how he described it himself) of being addicted to DDOS attacks on banks, government agencies, school networks and hosting providers.
 I guess Jelle just does not see the seriousness if his actions.
 It seems